 The Washington State Department of Health has taken disciplinary actions or withdrawn charges against the following South Sound health care providers.

-Information about health care providers is available on the on the agency's website or by calling (360) 236-4700.
+Information about health care providers is available on the agency’s website or by calling (360) 236-4700.